MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_07_Implementing_migration_in_hybrid_scenarios.md

 ---
 lab:
   title: 'Lab: Migrating Hyper-V VMs to Azure by using Azure Migrate'
   module: 'Module 7: Design for Migration'
+  description: 'After completing this lab, you will be able to:'
+  duration: 120 minutes
+  level: 400
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure Migrate
 ---

 # Lab: Migrating Hyper-V VMs to Azure by using Azure Migrate